nibro7778/mydiary/README.md

 Manging your events like small meetups with date time. you can connect your event service with contact and note service.

-## Following are technology stack used in My Dairy application
+## Following are technology stack used in My Diary application

 - .NET Core 2.2
 - Docker